-Theorem 1.1 gives a positive answer to this question for n = 4k + 1, $n \neq 133$.
-In fact, using Theorem 1 of [Mo91], one can drop the symmetry assumption on B in the above reformulation, obtaining:
+In fact, using Theorem 1 of Montejano [17], one can drop the symmetry assumption on B in the above reformulation, obtaining:

-Theorem 1.3 (Our main convex geometry result).
-Let $B \subset \mathbb{R}^N$ be a convex body, all of whose sections by n-dimensional affine subspaces through a fixed interior point are affinely equivalent for some fixed n of the form n = 4k + 1 > 5, $n \neq 133$.
+Main convex geometry theorem Let $B \subset \mathbb{R}^{n+1}$ with $n = 4k + 1 \ge 5$ and $n \ne 133$ be a convex body all of whose sections by n-dimensional affine subspaces through a fixed interior point are affinely equivalent.
 Then B is an ellipsoid.

-Sketch of the proof of the main theorem.
-Our proof combines two principal ingredients: convex geometry and algebraic topology.
+1.1 Sketch of the proof of the main theorem

+Our proof of Theorem 1.2 combines two main ingredients: convex geometry and algebraic topology.
 To describe these, we need to recall first some standard definitions.

-A symmetric convex body is a compact convex subset of a finite dimensional real vector space with a nonempty interior, invariant under $x \mapsto -x$.
+A symmetric convex body is a compact convex subset of a finite-dimensional real vector space with a nonempty interior, invariant under $x \mapsto -x$.
 A hyperplane is a codimension 1 linear subspace.
 An affine hyperplane is the translation of a hyperplane by some vector.
 A hyperplane section of a subset in a vector space is its intersection with a hyperplane.
 Two sets, each a subset of a vector space, are linearly (respectively, affinely) equivalent if they can be mapped to each other by a linear (respectively, affine) isomorphism between their ambient vector spaces.
 An ellipsoid is a subset of a vector space which is affinely equivalent to the unit ball in euclidean space.

-A symmetric convex body $K \subset \mathbb{R}^n$ is a symmetric body of revolution if it admits an axis of revolution, i.e., a 1-dimensional linear subspace L such that each section of K by an affine hyperplane A orthogonal to L is an n-1 dimensional closed euclidean ball in A, centered at $A \cap L$ (possibly empty or just a point).
+A symmetric convex body $K \subset \mathbb{R}^n$ is a symmetric body of revolution if it admits an axis of revolution, ie a 1-dimensional linear subspace L such that each section of K by an affine hyperplane A orthogonal to L is an (n-1)-dimensional closed euclidean ball in A, centered at $A \cap L$ (possibly empty or just a point).
 If L is an axis of revolution of K then L^{\perp} is the associated hyperplane of revolution.
 An affine symmetric body of revolution is a convex body linearly equivalent to a symmetric body of revolution.
 The images, under the linear equivalence, of an axis of revolution and its associated hyperplane of revolution of the body of revolution are an axis of revolution and associated hyperplane of revolution of the affine body of revolution (not necessarily perpendicular anymore).
 Clearly, an ellipsoid centered at the origin is an affine symmetric body of revolution and any hyperplane serves as a hyperplane of revolution.

-With these definitions understood, the convex geometry result that we use in the proof of Theorem 1.1 is the following characterization of ellipsoids.
+With these definitions understood, the convex geometry result that we use in the proof of Theorem 1.2 is the following characterization of ellipsoids:

-Theorem 1.4.
-A symmetric convex body $B \subset \mathbb{R}^{n+1}$, $n \geq 4$, all of whose hyperplane sections are linearly equivalent affine symmetric bodies of revolution, is an ellipsoid.
+Theorem 1.3 A symmetric convex body $B \subset \mathbb{R}^{n+1}$ with $n \ge 4$, all of whose hyperplane sections are linearly equivalent affine bodies of revolution, is an ellipsoid.

-The main ingredient in the proof of this theorem is the following result, possibly of independent interest.
+The main ingredient in the proof of this theorem is the following result, possibly of independent interest:

-Theorem 1.5.
-Let $B \subset \mathbb{R}^{n+1}$, $n \geq 4$, be a symmetric convex body, all of whose hyperplane sections are affine symmetric bodies of revolution.
-Then, at least one of the sections is an ellipsoid.
+Theorem 1.4 Let $B \subset \mathbb{R}^{n+1}$ with $n \ge 4$ be a symmetric convex body, all of whose hyperplane sections are affine bodies of revolution.
+Then at least one of the sections is an ellipsoid.

-Note that in Theorem 1.5, unlike Theorem 1.4, we do not assume that all hyperplane sections of B are necessarily linearly equivalent to each other.
-If we add this assumption then it follows from Theorem 1.5 that all hyperplane sections of B are ellipsoids.
-This then implies easily that B itself is an ellipsoid (Lemma 2.3 below).
+Note that in Theorem 1.4, unlike Theorem 1.3, we do not assume that all hyperplane sections of B are necessarily linearly equivalent to each other.
+If we add this assumption then it follows from Theorem 1.4 that all hyperplane sections of B are ellipsoids.
+It then follows easily that B itself is an ellipsoid: all hyperplane sections are Hilbert spaces and therefore V itself is also one.3